Erebot/Erebot/docs/src/Developers/New_module.rst

 you should avoid long running tasks such as downloading a big file from a remote server.

-The reason is simple: PHP does not support multithreading, so while a long running task is being executed, the rest of the bot is literally stopped.
-This includes other modules (like ``Erebot_Module_PingReply``) responsible for keeping the connection alive.
+The reason is simple: PHP does not support multithreading [#pthreads]_, so while a long running task is being executed, the rest of the bot is literally stopped.
+This includes other modules responsible for keeping the connection alive (``Erebot_Module_PingReply``).
 Hence, running a long task in your module may result in the bot being disconnected from IRC servers with a "Ping timeout" error.

+.. [#pthreads]
+    This is not entirely true anymore, as there is now an extension that brings the power of pthreads to PHP.
+Anyway, PHP does not natively support them and the extension has a few issues of its own.
+    See https://github.com/krakjoe/pthreads for more information.

 ..  _`styling features`:
 ..  _`format`: